Eric Snyder

 Used statistical genetics to identify genes associated with human obesity.Organized and maintained the Obesity Gene Map Database, a database of loci (genes and markers) associated with obesity-related phenotypes.Created software to facilitate the interpretation of Serial Analysis of Gene Expression (SAGE) studies, a sequence-based method to identify and quantify mRNA species to measure gene expression.

-Eric Snyder Skills
+Eric Snyder education

-Frequently Asked Questions about Eric Snyder
+Frequently asked questions about Eric Snyder

 What company does Eric Snyder work for?

-Eric Snyder works for Freeport-Mcmoran
+Eric Snyder works for Freeport-McMoRan.

-What is Eric Snyder's role at the current company?
+What is Eric Snyder's role at Freeport-McMoRan?

 What is Eric Snyder's email address?

-What is Eric Snyder's direct phone number?
+What is Eric Snyder's phone number?

 What schools did Eric Snyder attend?